 In a small bowl, whisk together flour, baking soda, and salt.
 Set aside.

 In a large bowl, whisk together sugar, dark brown sugar, and egg.
 Add cooled melted butter and vanilla and whisk until combined.
 Add flour mixture and stir to incorporate with a wooden spoon.
 Add bourbon and stir until liquid is absorbed.
 Stir in pecans.
 Wrap dough in plastic wrap and refrigerate for 24 hours.

-Adjust oven rack to upper and lower middle positions and preheat oven to 350°F. Line two baking sheets with parchment paper.
+Adjust oven rack to upper and lower middle positions and preheat oven to 350°F (180°C).
+Line 2 baking sheets with parchment paper.

 Drop dough by the rounded tablespoon onto prepared cookie sheets.
 Bake, flipping sheets halfway through baking, until golden on the bottom but still soft to the touch, 15-18 minutes.
 Cookies will continue to harden and set as they cool.

 |Nutrition Facts (per serving)|